 I find this quotation so fetching that I felt the need to republish it here as a finely expressed example of my position on philosophical inquiry.

 Marx was less impressed.
 He reacted to this heresy in exactly the way anyone familiar with Marx would expect: he published a savage (and somewhat intellectually dishonest) rejoinder to Proudhon’s The Philosophy of Poverty called The Poverty of Philosophy and never spoke to Proudhon again.

-This entry is part of Jack Rusher’s journal, originally published October 12th, 2006, in New York.
+This entry is part of Jack Rusher’s archive, originally published October 12th, 2006, in New York.